pritykinlab/scTir1_Analysis/README.md

 # 🧬 Treg Foxp3 Degradation — High-Throughput Genomics Analysis

-This repository contains a collection of Jupyter notebooks and associated datasets for the comprehensive analysis of **regulatory T cells (Tregs)** undergoing **acute Foxp3 degradation**, across diverse biological contexts.
-Leveraging both **single-cell** and **bulk RNA-sequencing** technologies, these analyses uncover dynamic transcriptional changes following the targeted loss of *Foxp3*, a master regulator of Treg identity and function.
+This repository contains a collection of Jupyter notebooks and associated datasets for the comprehensive analysis of **regulatory T cells (Tregs)** undergoing **acute Foxp3 degradation**, across diverse biological contexts for the following publication: (link TBD).
+Leveraging both **single-cell** and **bulk RNA-sequencing** technologies, these analyses uncover dynamic transcriptional changes following the targeted loss of *Foxp3*

 ---